GautamRaj-12/obsidian-git-sync/typescript/01_typescript_basics.md

 	```
 2. **TypeScript Configuration (`tsconfig.json`)**:
 	- Create a `tsconfig.json` file using  ***tsc --init***  command to manage TypeScript project settings:
 	- There will be so many properties.
 Many of them will be commented.
-Uncomment the f
+Uncomment the following and make changes as shown.
 	```json
 	{
 	  "compilerOptions": {